ravulacloud/s2pb-app/README.md

-# gts-reward-platform
+# Patient Billing and Payment system
-This is the data-engineering project for reward and loyality based application
+This is the data-engineering project for Patient Billing and Payment system